There Is No First Strike in Karate

 This precept is such important that after Gichin Funakoshi passed away, a monument was erected in his memory in Okinawa, his birthplace, and “karate ni sente nashi” was engraved on this monument.

-However, Genwa Nakasone later wrote commentaries on the 20 precepts which had been read and approved by Gichin Funakoshi.
+Because there is no record of Gichin Funakoshi explaining the meaning of the 20 precepts, however, Genwa Nakasone later wrote commentaries on the 20 precepts which had been read and approved by Gichin Funakoshi.

 For those of you who have never heard of Genwa Nakasone before, he was a school teacher, politician, and also editor and publisher of many karate and martial arts books including the well-known “Karate-do Taikan” (out of print) and “The Twenty Guiding Principles of Karate“.